marcinJ81/rfid_timekeeping-/README.md

 ` public class MongoInterfaceClass<T> : IMongoInreface<T> where T : class, new() `

 - where T : class, new() - Type argument must be a reference type and must have constructor

+### RFID_interface1 project.
+This project have methods to connect specified RFID device.
+In application I have two different RFID devices.
+1. [Unique transponder reader](http://www.mikrokontrola.pl/index.php) -  Library added from producent topto.dll, device operation via threads.
+Now I don't have this devices but I have working and checked code,
+2. [RFID-USB-DESK reade](https://botland.com.pl/en/inveo-smart-controllers/9123-inveo-rfid-usb-desk-reader-unique-125khz-5903351240840.html) - device operation via interrupts.

+Description for  point 1.

+Main interface in this this project is ISerialPortAndTransponderDevice (Unique transponder reader).
+We use to:
+- portNames() - list of serial ports,
+- getAdresForPort(string portName) - get adres for serial port,
+- bool initializeDevice(string portName) - initialize transponder
+- bool ReadTagId(out long) - read card id from device,
+- Transponder deviceHandler (propertis).

+**Attention**
+In the future I want to add thread support.
+Now this is simulate and few methods.